We have arrangements in place to deal with situations that affect the schools operating as normal, such as severe weather or other emergencies.

 - school closure notices on SVF News and the Seaton Valley Federation Facebook and Twitter feeds

 - the Northumberland County Council Alerts page

 There will be a daily update until the school reopens.

-We will also send closure information and updates via School Gateway to all registered parents/carers.
+We will also send closure information and updates via My Child at School to all registered parents/carers.
 Please ensure we always hold a current mobile number for emergency contacts.
 You can update your details via the Contact Us page.

 Information about school closures will only be published on the above communications channels.